CBPFGMS/cbpfgms.github.io/pbialp/README.md

 - `"true"`: the average line is shown.
 - `"false"`: the average line is not shown.

 If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

+**`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
+Accepted values:

+- `"true"`: annotations shown when the page loads.
+- `"false"`: annotations not shown when the page loads.
+The user can easily show the annotations by clicking the "help" button.

+If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

+**`data-showlink`**: shows the *"for more information"* link in the footer.
+Accepted values:

+- `"true"`: shows the link.
+- `"false"`: doesn't show the link.

+If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.